Chandra Mission

 Follow along with this tutorial to see for yourself what Chandra's orbit path looks like.
 Please note, your browser should be java-enabled.

-In a browser window, bring up: http://eyes.nasa.gov/ and click on the navigation button "Explore the Solar System"
+In a browser window, bring up: http://eyes.nasa.gov/ and click on the navigation button "Eyes on the Solar System"

 This loads the java-based Eyes on the Solar System application.
 You may get a screen asking for permission to load.
 Please click Allow.